'If not one thing, it's another': Storm rolls into Northeast

 The eateries aren’t being required to break down their wooden enclosures and other structures for outdoor dining, currently the only form of restaurant table service allowed in the city.
 But they are being told to secure outdoor furniture, remove heaters and take other steps to make way for plows.
 The city's snow-removal chief, Acting Sanitation Commissioner Ed Grayson, said the agency had been planning and training since summer to maneuver around the structures.

-Forecasters in Harrisburg, Pennsylvania, said a six-decade-old record for a December snowfall could potentially be broken.
-Officials imposed lower interstate speed limits and restrictions on trucks.

-In Rhode Island, Gov. Gina Raimondo suspended the scheduling of coronavirus tests for Thursday and said some outdoor testing sites may close, though others will remain open.

-Associated Press writers Tom Hays in New York, Mike Catalini in Trenton, Wayne Parry in Point Pleasant, New Jersey, and Dino Hazell in Washington contributed.
+Associated Press writers Tom Hays in New York; Wayne Parry in Point Pleasant, New Jersey; Mike Catalini in Trenton, New Jersey; Skip Foreman in Winston-Salem, North Carolina; Philip Marcelo in Boston, and Dino Hazell in Washington contributed.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.